7 Things the Timing of Your First Period Can Reveal About Your Health

 Your first period may influence your weight

 Or, the scale may influence when you get your period.
 Research has shown that getting your period before age 12 has been associated with increased body fat in early adulthood and obesity later in life.
 But, kind of like “the chicken or the egg” dilemma, it’s tough to say which came first.
 “Earlier menarche is likely associated with higher body mass index,” explains Mary Pat Gallagher, MD, pediatric endocrinologist and assistant professor in the department of pediatrics at NYU Langone.
 (Body mass index—BMI—is a combination of a person’s height and weight.)
 This is a concern, she says: “An elevated BMI in childhood correlates to an elevated BMI in adulthood.”
-(As an adult, find out reasons for your missed period.)

 Your first period may predict your risk of type 2 diabetes

-In a 2019 study of more than 15,000 women, scientists found that those who got their period between ages eight and 11 had a 70 percent higher incidence of type 2 diabetes compared to those who started menstruating at age 13.
+In a 2019 study of more than 15,000 women, scientists found that those who got their period between ages eight and 11 had a 70% higher incidence of type 2 diabetes compared to those who started menstruating at age 13.
 Obesity could be part of the link—research shows menarche at a younger age is associated with higher BMI in later life, and elevated BMI itself is a major risk factor for type 2 diabetes, according to the study authors.

 Your first period may predict the health of your pregnancies